Looking for a home

-Mortgage protection insurance can cover your payments if you’ve lost your job or you’re too ill to work, so check with your lender to see if you have it.
+Mortgage protection insurance can cover your payments if you’ve lost your job or you’re too ill to work - check with your lender to see if you have it.
 Contact your insurer as soon as you can to make sure they can start payments.

-If your income is low then Income Support can help you pay the interest on your mortgage as long as you’ve been receiving it for at least 13 weeks.
+If your income is low, Income Support can help you pay the interest on your mortgage as long as you’ve been receiving it for at least 13 weeks.
 It can’t help with repayments of the mortgage itself or any endowment or pension policy connected to your mortgage.

 Income Support will only help pay the interest on mortgages up to £200,000.
-If your mortgage is more than this then you can still use Income Support to help you but you’ll have to cover the costs of the additional interest yourself.
+If your mortgage is more than this, you can still use Income Support to help you; but you’ll have to cover the costs of the additional interest yourself.

-If your mortgage also covers the cost of buying a car or providing a business loan then only the part of the mortgage associated with buying your home can be covered by Income Support.
+If your mortgage also covers the cost of buying a car or providing a business loan, only the part of the mortgage associated with buying your home can be covered by Income Support.

 Other benefits such as Working Tax Credit, Child Tax Credit or Council Tax Benefit can help to raise your income which will make paying your mortgage easier.
 You should always contact your local Jobcentre Plus office.

 If your household income has dropped, you could be entitled to homeowner’s mortgage support if:

 - you had two part-time jobs but now only have one